LiohMoeller/mfc/README.txt

 DOWNLOAD FROM GITHUB
-- Download the repository with the <Download ZIP> button.
+- Go to the directory <dist>
+- Get the sourcecode distribution TAR.GZ you like.
+  Klick on RAW view, the download will start.

 INSTALLATION FROM SOURCECODE DISTRIBUTION
-- Unzip the ZIP file into the desired program directory, for example  <~/Downloads/uumfc-master>.
+- Unzip the donloaded file.
+There will be created follewed directorys:
+  <./Unity Ubuntu MindfulClock-1>,
+  <./Unity Ubuntu MindfulClock-1/alpha>
-- Change into this directory.
+- Change into the <alpha> directory.
-- Build 1st a sourcecode distribution, command line for the terminal: python setup.py sdist rm 'Unity Ubuntu MindfulClock-1'
-- Install the sourcecode distribution, command line for the terminal:
+- Follow termical commando (with administrator rights): sudo ./setup.py install

 -
 - Requirements: Python 2.7, wxPython 2.8, PyGame 1.9.